-When working with local files or external storage files, there is no recycle bin or trash can where deleted files can later be accessed and restored.
+When working with local files or external storage files in Chrome OS, there is no recycle bin or trash can where deleted files can later be accessed and restored.
 Look for an Undo button at the top of the app window if you want to restore an item immediately after deleting it.
 The Undo option is available for a very short time, and only if you have not taken any other action since deleting the file.
 In the future, consider saving backup copies of files, either online, on external storage media, and/or in local storage.

 If you accidentally deleted an item that was stored in Google Drive, use the following steps: